Bhagavad Gita Chapter 13 Verse 16 Meaning

 What is the main idea of Bhagavad Gita 13.16?

 It is within and without all beings, both the unmoving and the moving; It is subtle and unknowable, and It is near and far away.
-This verse emphasizes body and soul with clarity and purpose.
+Situated within the chapter on The Field and Its Knower, this verse contributes to the Gita's exploration of body and soul and its relationship to nature and spirit....

 How can I apply Bhagavad Gita 13.16 in daily life?